angrykoala/angrykoala.github.io/blog/draft-mindfck-devlog-2/mindfck-devlog-2.md

     }
     ```

-2. Update all commands to use these variables and expose `ReserveMemory`:
+2. **Update all commands** to use variable names instead of raw positions, and manage temp memory internally:

     ```go title="commands.go"
     func (c *CommandHandler) Copy(from string, to string) {